-(1) Base compensation is calculated by the sum of the following components: portion based on achievement of designated consolidated earnings indicators such as net income and free cash flow; portion based on achievement of job targets for each director/corporate auditor; and portion based on achievement of performance indicators for occupational safety.

-(2) Stock options are awarded according to the job of each director or corporate auditor, to provide an added incentive to achieve medium- and long-range targets consistent with the interests of shareholders.

-(3) Annual bonuses are calculated in accordance with the consolidated earnings results.

-(4) External data is also referenced in order to objectively verify the suitability of compensation levels.
+- (1) Base compensation is calculated by the sum of the following components: a fixed compensation portion; a portion based on achievement of designated consolidated earnings indicators such as operating income, net income and free cash flow; a portion based on achievement of job targets for each director/corporate auditor; and a portion based on achievement of performance indicators for occupational safety. - (2) Stock options are awarded to each director (excluding outside directors), to provide an added incentive to achieve medium- and long-range targets consistent with the interests of shareholders. - (3) Annual bonuses were abolished in the fiscal 2015 revisions to remuneration for directors and corporate auditors, and the equivalent amount was incorporated into base compensation. - (4) External data is also referenced in order to objectively verify the suitability of compensation levels.

-In order to secure the transparency and objectivity of compensation for directors and corporate auditors, compensation levels are reviewed by the Evaluation and Compensation Committee, which operates as an internal committee of the Board of Directors.
+In order to secure the transparency and objectivity of director remuneration, compensation levels are reviewed by the Evaluation and Compensation Committee.
+The committee operates as an internal committee of the Board of Directors, and as a rule, its chair and a majority of the members are outside directors.
 After reviewing the compensation, the committee forwards its recommendations and findings to the Board.